Toponym'Elles: History

 Toponym'Elles was launched on 2 March 2016, shortly before International Women's Day.
 The initial database contained 375 names, selected by linguist Gabriel Martin, a number chosen to coincide with Montreal’s 375th anniversary.
 At the time of its launch, only 6% of city locations were named after women.
 Montreal was the first city in Quebec to develop a database of this kind, while a similar proposal in Sherbrooke in 2018 did not advance.

 The initial list featured prominent and lesser-known women from Quebec, women’s collectives, titles of major cultural works created by women, and names connected to Indigenous cultures.
 It also included notable figures from across Canada and internationally.
-A separate list of approximately 85 living women was maintained confidentially due to the social sensitivity around honoring living individuals.
+A separate list of approximately 85 living women was kept confidential because preparing posthumous tributes for living individuals was considered socially sensitive.

 Following its public launch, the database was opened to submissions from the general public, expanding to 453 names by 2019.